Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/BUFFER.md

 # foodchain

+Flow chart from prey to predator

+# trophic cascade

 > [!abstract] trophic cascade
 > Phenomenon where decrease / increase of a population leads to alternating increase / decrease of adjacent populations

+# bioremediation

+Cleanup of environmental pollution using living organisms like bacteria and fungi

+# ocean seeding

+Technique of carbon sequenstration
+Addition of limiting resource like iron to the ocean to cause phytoplankton boom

+# Genetically Modified Organism

+Genetic modification of crops and livestock
+`Abbr.` GMO

+- Longer shell life
+- Resistance to pests
+- Resistance to her